 1944 - USS Dace (SS 247) attacks a Japanese convoy off Cape Varella, French Indochina and sinks supply ship Nozaki and damages Chefoo Maru.

-1982 - USS New Jersey (BB 62), the first of four Iowa-class battleship, is recommissioned for the third time after her original 1943 commissioning.
+1982 - USS New Jersey (BB 62), the first of four Iowa-class battleships, is recommissioned for the third time after her original 1943 commissioning.